zeevgoshen/Foco_Test/README.md

 (Pardon for stating the obvious)</h2>

 <h2>- For testing the 2 endpoint I used the VS Code extension "Rest Client", the requests are in the Requests folder.</h2>
-<h3>Swagger UI is disabled by choice since it's not as clear as the VS Code "Rest Client".</h3>
+<h3>Swagger UI is disabled by choice since it's not as clear as the VS Code "Rest Client" extension.</h3>
 <h3>Run CreateTest.http to create a request and receive a ticket number (after installing the vs extension, press 'Send Request')
 </h3>
 <i>pressing several times with the same request (same person id and same test site) will not create several places in the queue